-The Neighborhood Services Director may elect to utilize an annual agreement platform whereby the City contracts with one or more contractor(s) to establish set prices for specific trade work for a predetermined timeframe as a means to create a better program response time.
-In doing so, local contractors will be solicited.
+The Neighborhood Services Director may elect to utilize an annual agreement platform whereby the Program establishes a set pricing for specified trade work with one or more contractor(s) for a predetermined timeframe, as a means to create a better program response time.
+In doing so, local contractors, as defined, will receive a bid preference.

-In emergency and/or life-threatening cases, vendors listed on the City's approved contractor's list or who hold an annual agreement may be selected to perform the work according to their availability.
+In emergency and/or life-threatening cases, vendors listed on the Program's approved contractor's list or who hold an annual agreement may be selected to perform the work according to their availability by the owner.

-Should the owner/applicant decide at this substantial stage in the program to withdraw from the program, an application processing fee of \$300.00 will be due from the owner to cover costs associated with processing their application and assisting the property up to this point.
+Should the owner/applicant decide at this substantial stage in the program to withdraw from the program, an application processing fee of \$350.00 will be due from the owner to cover costs associated with processing their application and assisting the property up to this point.
 Failure to pay the fee will make the owner/applicant ineligible for future assistance consideration.
 A one-year waiting period will be required to reapply for assistance.

-Lien Agreements
+Agreements

-Participants in the City's housing programs will be asked to attend a contract signing meeting where the following documents are to be executed: Memorandum of Agreement, Deferred Payment Loan, Construction Contract, Permit Authorization, Awareness Statement, and Notice of Commencement.
-The Lien Agreement will be in the form a Deferred Payment Loan at 0% interest for the affordability/lien period contained herein and shall be prorated at a rate specified within the DPL per annum.
-The Lien will stipulate restrictions on the transfer or resale of the property and identifies the City as a party to the Agreement as the Owner's agent to contract for and carry out the agreed upon repairs and improvements.
-All eligible Owners must demonstrate adequate homeowner's insurance coverage, including flood insurance where applicable, upon completion and for the duration of the lien period.
+Participants in the housing assistance programs will be asked to attend a contract signing meeting where the following documents are to be executed: Memorandum of Agreement, Deferred Payment Loan, Construction Contract, Permit Authorization, Awareness Statement, and Notice of Commencement.
+The Agreement will be in the form of a Deferred Payment Loan at 0% interest for the affordability/lien period defined herein and shall be prorated at a rate specified within the DPL per annum.
+The Mortgage will stipulate restrictions on the transfer or resale of the property and identifies the Neighborhood Services Department as the Owner's agent in assisting the Owner in carrying out the agreed repairs.
+All eligible Owners must demonstrate adequate homeowner's insurance coverage, including flood insurance where applicable, for the duration of the terms of the agreement and mortgage.